 At Profit Stack, we strive to be an information gateway to help our readers succeed.
 We put this guide together so you can grow your Amazon resale business without making the mistakes that so many newbies do.

-When you start reselling on Amazon, start small and scale when business calls for it.
+When you start reselling on Amazon, start small and scale when the business calls for it.
 Be open to growth, but don’t force it before you’re ready.